lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 2|1|2|1|1|1|
 2|1|2|1|2|1|
 2|1|2|1|2|2|

+Show the relation tables too // TODO
 ```

 ![alt text][ex_ftree_wo]
 [ex_ftree_wo]: example-tree-wo.png "Example Factorization Tree"
 **Figure X.1 - Factorization Tree without the relation dependencies.**

-![alt text][ex_ftree]
-[ex_ftree]: example-tree.png "Example Factorization Tree"
-**Figure X.2 - Factorization Tree with the relation dependencies.**

 ![alt text][ex_frep]
 [ex_frep]: example-rep.png "Example Data Factorization"
 **Figure X.3 - Data Factorization based on the previous f-tree.**

-We will use the above Factorization Tree (_figure X.1_), named _Example-FTree_ to factorize the result of the JOIN with the Data Factorization based on that f-tree being shown in _figure X.3_.
-The f-tree show in _figure X.2_ also highlights the dependencies created due to the relation tables.
+We will use the above Factorization Tree (_figure X.1_), named _Example-FTree_ to factorize the result of the JOIN with the Data Factorization based on that f-tree being shown in _figure X.2_.

 I will abstractly explain the in-memory representation of Data Factorizations as implemented at the moment.
 A factorized representation at the moment contains the following types of nodes: